ArekBalysNordic/sdk-nrf/samples/matter/lock/README.rst

 #.
 Enable Time Synchronization cluster with all needed types in the ZAP file:

    #.
-In ZAP Tool GUI select the endpoint 0 and enable Time Synchronization cluster, with both server and client roles, for that endpoint.
+In ZAP Tool GUI, select the endpoint 0 and enable the ``Time Synchronization`` cluster, with both server and client roles, for that endpoint.

    #.
 Click the :guilabel:`Configure` symbol for the ``Time Synchronization`` cluster entry.
    #.
 In the **Time Synchronization** context window, go to the **Attributes** tab and enable all required attributes: